KTH/devops-course/contributions/essay/mircoram/README.md

 ## Title

-Serverless vs Containerization, what is the difference and which one is better for you?
+Supply chain security, what is it and how do you use it?

 ## Names and KTH ID